 - Do I want the cheapest means of communication?

-Answering these questions will help you decide whether you will need a data bundle with a small amount, or a large amount of data allotment; or just a simple call and text plan with no data (pay-as-you-go).
+Answering these questions will help you decide whether you will need a data bundle with a small amount, or a large amount of data allotment; or just a simple call and text plan with no data (basic handheld phone and SIM).

 Here are your main options when it comes to cell phones abroad:

-1) Bring your own phone and use your own U.S. provider’s international service:
+1) Bring your own phone and use your own U.S. provider’s international service plan:

 This option means bringing your own smartphone with you and ordering an “international plan” through your own U.S. provider (i.e., Verizon, AT&T, etc.).
 This may be the easiest option since you are already familiar with your own smartphone, and it has all of your apps and contacts already installed.
 I can’t say it’s the cheapest option though, since the rates typically are higher than if you were to rent directly from a provider abroad.

-2) Bring your own phone and rent an international SIM card from PicCell wireless or another provider abroad (Vodafone, TIM, etc.):
+2) Bring your own unlocked smartphone and rent an international SIM card from Cellhire or another provider abroad (Vodafone, TIM, etc.):

-- If you choose to rent from PicCell Wireless, you can register while in the U.S. and receive your SIM card in the mail before you leave, along with your assigned number.
-You will be guided through the APN setup process during orientation; in some cases, a PicCell representative will be present during orientation for any questions or problems that may occur.
+- If you choose to rent from Cellhire, you can register while in the U.S. and receive your SIM card in the mail before you leave, along with your assigned host country number.
+You will be provided with APN setup information (if necessary) in your order shipment from Cellhire.

-You will need to register with PicCell at least 14 business days in advance of leaving the U.S for this option (20 days in advance preferred).
+You will need to register with Cellhire at least 10 business days in advance of leaving the U.S for this option (14 days in advance preferred).

 - If you choose to rent/buy a SIM card from a local store such as Vodafone, TIM, etc., you will need to get this information directly from those providers.
 SAI on-site staff may be able to help you find the best options, but it will be your responsibility to compare offerings and make the final decision.

-3) Rent both the phone and SIM card from PicCell or another provider abroad (Vodafone, TIM, etc.):
+3) Rent both the phone/smartphone and SIM card from Cellhire or another provider abroad (Vodafone, TIM, etc.):

-This is a good option for those who are unable or unwilling to unlock their smartphone, or those who want the cheapest means for communication (without data).
+Below are some good options for those who are unable or unwilling to unlock their smartphone:

-- You can also purchase a smartphone from PicCell to be used with a PicCell International SIM card (with data).
-The phone is yours to keep after purchase, but you will have to return the SIM card upon your return to the U.S. You will need to register with PicCell at least 14 business days in advance of leaving the U.S for this option (20 days in advance preferred).
+- You can also rent a smartphone and SIM (with data) from Cellhire.
+You will be required to return both the smartphone/SIM and all equipment provided within 7 days of returning to the U.S. You will need to register with Cellhire at least 10 business days in advance of leaving the U.S for this option (14 days in advance preferred).

 - Or, you can rent/buy from another provider abroad (Vodafone, TIM, etc.).
 You will need to wait until you arrive abroad, and visit one of the local carrier stores to rent or purchase a local phone and SIM and set up your plan.
 Please note that, while you will likely get better rates and plans by using a local provider, SAI will not be able to provide assistance.